john-odonnell/urlshort/README.md

 # URL Shortnener
 ## Implemented in Node.js using mongoDB

-This project is usable locally, with Docker, and on my personal [domain](https://jod.dev).
+A browser and command-line tool for shortening URLs.

+---
+### Hosted Usage

+Visit [jod.dev](https://jod.dev) to use the service, hosted on Heroku.

+---
 ### Local Usage
+Clone the repository, and cd into the repo directory.

-Use docker-compose to build images of webapp and local mongoDB server, then create containers off the images.
+Use docker-compose to build images of the web app and a local mongoDB server, then run containers off the images.

 ```
-docker-compose -f /path/to/docker-compose.yml build
+docker-compose build
-docker-compose -f /path/to/docker-compose.yml up -d
+docker-compose up -d
 ```

-The URL Shortener can be used through a browser or in the command line.

-***Browser:***
-Visit [localhost](localhost:80/) after the containers have been started.
+Visit [localhost](localhost:80/) on port 80 after the containers have been started.

-***Command Line:***
+---
+### Command Line Use

-All commands can either use either the local address at localhost:80/ or the hosted domain, www.jod.dev/.
+All commands can either use either the local address at localhost:80/ or the hosted domain, https://www.jod.dev/.

-Pasting URLs into Zsh can be problematic, as it inserts forward slashes in front of filename expansion characters, such as ? and =.
+Pasting URLs into zsh can be problematic, as it inserts forward slashes in front of filename expansion characters, such as ? and =.

-Shorten a URL:
+**Shorten a URL:**
 ```
 curl localhost:80/ \
 -X POST \